top of page

-Prior to moving to the University of Chicago, I was at UC Berkeley pursuing my PhD studying development economics and political economy with a particular interest in institutional formation in weak states and ungoverned spaces.
-In my research, I combine my networks and years of experience working as a humanitarian and development professional with my broad educational background, knowledge of theory and training as a microeconomist to conceive of, design, fund and implement novel randomized controlled trials (RCTs).
+I came to UChicago from the University of California, Berkeley where I did my Ph.D. studying development economics and political economy with a particular interest in institutional formation in weak states and ungoverned spaces.
+In my research, I combine my networks and years of experience with my broad educational background, knowledge of theory and training as a microeconomist to conceive of, design, fund and implement novel randomized controlled trials (RCTs).
 I similarly identify, access and employ relevant administrative data sets both in service of RCTs and to exploit quasi-random policy variations for causal identification.
 I work primarily in collaboration with and in support of local government and civil society partners, and I strive to conduct experiments at-scale while minimizing deviations from normal operations.

 Research